YakovSirotkin/machamp/README.md

 about the outgoing email somewhere and process it later.
 However, this will require some additional code that saves-loads emails, and it is not likely to be used every year, so there is a high chance that it will be broken when it is needed.
 Alternatively, we can simply save an outgoing email to the database all the time and automatically process it with a standard workflow to solve this issue.

 Machamp provides implementation for the standard workflow mentioned above.
-It has several threads (implemented as coroutines).
-Each thread loads tasks one by one, if there are no tasks, it pauses for 1 second.
+It has several threads, each thread loads tasks one by one, if there are no tasks, it pauses for 1 second.
 If the system is lazy and has 10 threads, the expected delay for processing a new task will be about 0.1 second.
 Also, we have limited potential load on the external server, proportional to the number of threads.

 Another important aspect is that if the task fails, its processing is delayed by 1 minute.
 After the 2nd failed attempt delay will be increased to 2 minutes, the 3rd - 4 minutes and so on using the powers of 2.
 Hence, if we receive a huge set of broken tasks, it will affect the overall performance, but the impact will be limited and the system will be back to normal automatically.